 If you are wondering what job opportunities you will have after completing a degree in Economics, you will be glad to know that a whole range of options awaits you, such as financial or investment analyst, auditor, economic consultant, or financial manager.

-- Economics Bachelors in the UK;
+- Economics Bachelors in the UK

-- Economics Bachelors in China;
+- Economics Bachelors in Canada

-- Economics Bachelors in the U.S.;
+- Economics Bachelors in the U.S.

-- Economics Bachelors in the Netherlands;
+- Economics Bachelors in the Netherlands

-- Economics Bachelors in Italy.
+- Economics Bachelors in China

 Also, some of the top universities you could study Economics at are:

-- Jönköping University, in Jönköping, Sweden;
+- Jönköping University in Sweden

-- Bilkent University, in Ankara, Turkey;
+- Vilnius University, in Lithuania

-Job opportunities after an Economics Bachelor’s degree
+Dream jobs after an Economics Bachelor’s degree